 My love of meatballs is real.
 I have a Classic Italian Meatball recipe as well as a Vietnamese Bahn Mi Meatball Lettuce Cups.
 If you want a great appetizer you can try my Cajun BBQ Sausage Meatballs perfect for tailgates or entertaining.
 I’m sure Ill have plenty more keto friendly meatball recipes in the future so please stay tuned and sign up for my email list to stay updated on my latest recipes.
 I just wanted to thank everyone for the feedback and trying out recipes from this page.
 If you have any recipe ideas or ingredients you’d like me to try please let me know.

-- In a large mixing bowl combine all meatball ingredients then portion on a sheet pan.
-Depending on how big you make them you’ll get anywhere from 24-36.
+- In a large mixing bowl combine all meatball ingredients then portion 2oz meatballs on a sheet pan lined with parchment paper. will make between 18-20 meatballs depending on size.

 - Bake meatballs for 25-30 minutes until fully cooked.